-- One role of government is to correct problems of market failure associated with public goods, external costs and benefits, and imperfect competition. - Government intervention to correct market failure always has the potential to move markets closer to efficient solutions, and thus reduce deadweight losses.
-There is, however, no guarantee that these gains will be achieved. - Governments may seek to alter the provision of certain goods and services based on a normative judgment that consumers will consume too much or too little of the goods.
-Goods for which such judgments are made are called merit or demerit goods. - Governments redistribute income through transfer payments.
+- One role of government is to correct problems of market failure associated with public goods, external costs and benefits, and imperfect competition. - Government intervention to correct market failure always has the potential to move markets closer to efficient solutions and thus reduce deadweight losses.
+There is, however, no guarantee that these gains will be achieved. - Experiments and surveys undertaken by behavioral economists suggest that consumers may not always make rational decisions.
+Thus, governments may seek to alter the provision of certain goods and services or the amounts consumed based on the notion that consumers will otherwise consume too much or too little of the goods. - Governments redistribute income through transfer payments.
 Such redistribution often goes from people with higher incomes to people with lower incomes, but other transfer payments go to people who are relatively better off.